distsys-labs/modlo/README.md

 > * rapid increase in knuckle hair growth

 ## Purpose
-Loads NPM modules and modules dynamically based on glob patterns and registers them with fount.
+Loads npm modules and modules dynamically based on glob patterns and registers them with fount.
 Instantiates modules that return a function and satisfies argument list from a fount container.
 Functions returned can result in a promise or value.

 ### Naming
 Make sure to consider how modlo names.
 It's going to load a bunch of modules for you and, while that's nice, if you don't understand how it goes about naming them in fount, you're going to have a bad time.
 Here's how modlo attempts to determine the name of each module's instance (or factory):